Psychology, Law, Emotions, and Attitudes (PLEA) Lab

 What We Do

-The Psychology, Law, Emotions, and Attitudes (PLEA) Lab is part of the Department of Psychology at Western Kentucky University.
+The Psychology, Law, Emotions, and Attitudes (PLEA) Lab is part of the Department of Psychology at Coastal Carolina University.
 Research conducted in the PLEA Lab focuses on the application of social and cognitive psychology to questions and issues related to law and the legal system.
 Learn more about our research and areas of study below.